TAF-Verification/aeromet-py/docs/docs.md

 ### Runway Ranges

-Get the runway ranges data of the METAR if provided.
+Get the runway ranges data of the report.
 Type `GroupList[MetarRunwayRange]`.

 #### Runway Range

-The individual runway range data by group provided in the METAR.
+The individual runway range data by group provided in the report.
 Type `MetarRunwayRange`.

 Fields:
 * code `str | None`: The code present in the `Metar`, e.g. `R07L/M0150V0600U`.